 Manmade Land Pollution

 Land pollution comes in many manmade forms such as accidental disasters, Brownfields, waste management and landfills, pesticides and agricultural practices, clear cutting, urban development and energy production.
-Each has a long-lasting negative impact on the environment, but each has a solution.
+Each has a long-lasting negative impact on the environment, but can be controlled and each has a solution.

-The 2010 BP Oil Spill in the Gulf of Mexico in just one example of an extreme accident that killed people and aquatic life.
+The Deepwater Horizon Spill that occurred in 2010 in the Gulf of Mexico in just one example of an extreme accident that killed people and aquatic life.
 The spill impacted environmental and economical sectors and even reached the shorelines.
 In 2016 it was reported that loss vegetation due to the oil spill has lead to large-scale shoreline erosion.
 Even though they are unintentional, the impact of disasters like this has far-reaching consequences.

 Brownfields, a Big Pollution Problem

 A Brownfield is land that has been abandoned and often contains hazardous pollutants or substances left behind by industries and factories.
 Brownfields can also be old mines as well as former industrial dump sites.
 Storm water runoff is a major concern for this type of property since it can create water pollution and spread pollutants and contaminants to other lands as well as water sources.

 The EPA's (Environmental Protection Agency) Brownfields Program was created to reclaim these pieces of real estate and through cleanup and redevelopment, make them usable and valuable pieces of properties once more.
 According to the EPA:

 - There are more than 450,000 Brownfields throughout the United States that could benefit through the EPA Brownfields Program.

 - Between 1995 to 2017, over 8000 sites with a total of nearly 90,000 acres have enrolled in the program, according to Minnesota Brownfields (pg.
 6).